A fan’s guide – the club from early doors to today

 Take line 12 (the Metrosur) to Los Espartales, eight stops from the terminus of line 10, Puerta del Sur.
 You’ll have to purchase an extra ticket for the MetroSur line.
 As you emerge onto main Avenida de Rigoberto Menchú, take any street (Helen Keller, Margarita Nelken, María Montessori) leading towards parallel Avenida de Teresa de Calcuta – the stadium is right ahead of you.
 Allow at least 40mins from central Madrid.

 Alternatively, from platform 6 at Atocha, the regional cercanía C4 (direction Parla) train takes four stops and 15mins to reach Las Margaritas Universidad a 10-15min walk away.

-Modest though it is, the club bar, accessed through the main door by the club shop, is decked out in Getafe idolatry, providing the perfect setting for a pre- and/or post-match swiftie.
+Modest though it is, the club bar, accessed through the main door by the club shop, is decked out in Getafe paraphernalia, providing the perfect setting for a pre- and/or post-match swiftie.